hashicorp/design-system/website/docs/components/form/super-select/partials/accessibility/accessibility.md

 <Doc::Badge @type="warning">Conditionally Conformant</Doc::Badge>

 While many improvements have been made to the underlying library for this component, some variations, such as for multiple selection, are still a work in progress and do not currently pass the relevant WCAG Success Criteria.
-Please take this into consideration when implementing this component.
+Please take this into consideration when using this component.

 ## Applicable WCAG Success Criteria